 “What is a Slackline?”

-A Slackline is simply a piece of polyester webbing.
-Usually between 2 and 5cm wide and 15 Metres or more in length.
-A full kit will usually include at least one ratchet to allow the user to secure the ends of the line to any stable points (posts, trees etc.) and then use the ratchet to tension the line.
+Made from simply a piece of polyester webbing, usually between 2 and 5cm wide and 15 Metres or more in length.
+A full slackline kit will usually include at least one ratchet to allow the user to secure the ends of the line to any stable points (posts or trees for example) and then tension the line.

 The aim is to balance on the line and walk along it.
 Unlike tightrope walking, the line is not supposed to be absolutely rigid.
 Instead it is preferable to have some slack in the line (hence the name of the sport) which allows the line to move a little as the Slackliner walks along it.